project-sunbird/sunbird.org-docs/developer-docs/installation/content_service.md

 ---

 ## Overview
 This Document is created to help the developers to set-up content service in local linux machine.
+So Developer can access the content stored in the remote repositories.

 ## System Requirements